pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 these two sources does not coincide.
 In practice, human vision has ways to correct for this this, but not the camera.
 So it requires a separate white balance correction for the highlights
 (which generally receive direct light) and the shadows (which usually receive reflected light).

-This is what the **color correction** module offers you, again in Lab color space, again with a questionable interface, again with mixed and unnatural results as soon as you push the adjustment.
-However, when you think about it carefully, the white balance can be reduced to discussions of light spectrum, and the correction is simpler in RGB, especially to manage progressivity of correction.
+This is what the **color correction** module offers you, again in Lab color space, and with mixed and unnatural results as soon as you push the adjustment.
+When you think about it carefully, the white balance can be reduced to discussions of light spectrum, and the correction is simpler in RGB, especially to manage progressivity of correction.

-The **color balance** module allows you to adjust this much more quickly, and not just for the shadows and the highlights, but also for midtones.
+The **color balance** module allows you to adjust this quickly, and not just for the shadows and the highlights, but also for midtones.
 Using the color-pickers, to the right of the tint sliders, it also allows you to go directly to sample